-Milestone Analysis from Amplitude vs “Aha moment” Template from Stormly
+Milestone Analysis from Amplitude vs “Aha moment” Insight from Stormly

 You have probably heard the term “Aha-moment” in different blogs and books related to product management and growth hacking.
 It is the moment where a user experiences the value of your product and becomes aware of its benefits.
 Like when you are using a website or app and you suddenly feel a pleasant moment of eureka because it is so useful.

 It can also be the point when you “fall in love” with the product.
 You will most likely come back for more and eventually stay on as an engaged and loyal user.

 It is this special metric that should be the focus of your behavior-based data analysis.
 Once you discover that sweet spot, you can start building your product and user experience around it and increase your chances of becoming the next popular app or website.